 Narration in the Service of Description

-Generally, description is connected to narration or complementary to it.
-However, in the case of the Pen-Portrait, the discourse is mainly descriptive and aims to shed light on the character and draw its features and essence.
-Therefore, the employment of the narration follows the description and not followed by it as it is commonly said.
-The character’s description is considered one of the most important elements of the successful narrative work, like plot and style.
-Through the description and narration together, the writer leads us on a journey in which we know the character and its experience in life in a gradual way.
+Generally, description is connected to narration or is complementary to it.
+However, in the case of the pen-portrait, the discourse is mainly descriptive, aiming to shed light on the character and sketch out their features and essence.
+Therefore, narration serves to follow the description and is not followed by it, as is commonly alleged.
+The character’s description is considered to be one of the most important elements of a successful narrative work, like plot and style.
+By combining description and narration, the writer leads us on a journey in which we come to know the character and their experience in life in a gradual way.

 From the General to the Particular

-The description movement in the Pen-Portrait is not arbitrary; it is a systematic process that depends on organization, selection and choice.
-When the writer describes the character, he has two choices: either to start from the general to the particular or the opposite.
-For example: the writer might start by describing the appearance of the character, its temper in general and then gradually describes the special attributes such as the character's height, face, skin color, features of the eyes, the nose and mouth and so on.
-In this gradual description from the general to the particular or from the whole to the part, we notice an operation of a clear and amusing branching.
-Sometimes, we find that the specific particular part of the described character becomes general, and other attributes are integrated under other specific that parts.
-For example, the character’s face might be a specific part when we describe the appearance of the whole character, but from a different angle, it becomes general in relation to the other parts such as the eyes, the nose and the mouth as these parts constitute the sub-parts from which the whole face is formed.
+The movement of the description in the pen-portrait is not arbitrary; it is a systematic process that depends on organization, selection and choice.
+When the writer describes the character, they have two choices: either to start from the general and move to the particular, or the inverse.
+For example, the writer might start by describing the appearance of the character, their temper in general and then gradually describe their specific attributes such as the character’s height, face, skin color, features of the eyes, nose, and mouth, and so on.
+In this gradual movement from the general to the particular, or from the whole to the part, we notice a clear and amusing act of branching-off.
+Sometimes, we find that the specific part of the character being described takes on a general tone, with other attributes integrated under other specific parts.
+For example, the character’s face might be a specific part when we describe the appearance of the whole character, but from a different angle, it becomes general in relation to the other parts, such as the eyes, the nose, and the mouth, as these parts constitute the sub-parts from which the whole face is formed.

 From the External Form to the Internal Essence

 The human being is a form and essence, a body, a mind and conscience.
-Good description of the character should include the two sides and connect between them tightly.
-In the Pen-Portraits samples that are mentioned above, we have seen that each writer gradually and skillfully describes the external appearance of the character, and then moves to its internal structure of soul, mind, and the way of thinking that makes the character a distinctive person.
+A good description of the character should include the two sides and forge a tight connection between them.
+In the pen-portrait samples mentioned above, we have seen that each writer gradually and skillfully describes the external appearance of the character, and then moves to the internal structure of their soul, their mind, and the way of thinking that makes the character a distinctive person.
 Sometimes, the external description serves as a tool that symbolizes the internal world of the character.
-For example, the employment of 'white hair' symbolizes wisdom and dignity.
-Similarly, the use of the wrinkles of the face symbolizes originality and belonging to the place, and the look of the eyes symbolizes 'intelligence' and so on.
+For example, the reference to “white hair” evokes the concepts of wisdom and dignity.
+Similarly, the description of facial wrinkles symbolizes originality and belonging to the place at hand, and the look of the eyes evokes the notion of “intelligence” and so on.

-4 Strict Investigation of Details
+4. Rigorous Investigation of Details